Operation Tidal Wave: Aftermath

 The Royal Romanian Air Force carried out 59 sorties during Tidal Wave, and the Luftwaffe, 89.
-The Americans lost 53 Liberators (including that landed in Turkey and were interned) and 55 more were damaged.
+The Americans lost 53 Liberators (including those that landed in Turkey and were interned) and 55 more were damaged.
 The Romanians claimed 20 confirmed or probable air victories for the loss of one IAR 80B and one Bf 110, plus 15 more claimed by Romanian AA guns.
 Even if optimistic, the Romanian claims compared favorably with the American sevenfold-plus exaggerations during Tidal Wave and subsequent raids.
 The system of air victory confirmations of the Royal Romanian Air Force was stricter than that of the Luftwaffe at the time of the raid.
 Luftwaffe losses amounted to five aircraft.
 Another 11 fighters were damaged (two Romanian and nine German), and 19 military personnel were killed, with another 97 injured.
 The American Ninth Air Force was expelled from the theatre.

 Through emergency bomb drops on secondary targets, there were casualties at Drenta, Elena, Byala, Ruse, Boychinovtsi, Veliko Tarnovo, Plovdiv, Lom, and Oak-Tulovo.

 Although initially classified as a success by the Allies, reports gathered in the following months after Tidal Wave showed that the refining capacity of Ploiești was only marginally reduced, with the output quickly rising back in September.
 Furthermore, the large number of destroyed or damaged bombers had reduced the strength of IX Bomber Command to only 33 available B-24s, making it impossible to conduct follow-up raids on Romania as previously planned.

-After the raid, Marshal Ion Antonescu visited Ploiești and Câmpina.
+After the raid, Marshal Ion Antonescu, the Romanian dictator, visited Ploiești and Câmpina.
 Following this visit, it was decided to form a Special Intervention Corps with the task of responding to attacked areas and reducing the damage caused in future raids.
 Other passive defense measures were taken, such as forming new camouflaging units based on the German model, while the air defenses of the region were also improved.